 What could be investigated?

-Bank Records for deposits
+Bank Records for Deposits

 In order to support an allegation, the police might delve into an accused's bank records searching for deposits that cannot be attributed to wages or salary.
 The deposits the police claim support their allegation, though, may be explicable as being lawfully acquired.
 In such a situation you will require the services of an experienced criminal defence lawyer to prepare an argument in response, in a manner which is acceptable to a court.

-Intention of Drug Possession
+The intention of Drug Possession

 Why Do I Need A Drug Lawyer?